asrkr/The-Delta-Project/README.md

 | Top 10      | 13,8%          | 23,8%           |
 | MAE         | 4.16           | 3,42            |

-**Interpretation**

-* Race model strongly captures **true car performance** when the grid is known
-* Remaining limitation lies in qualifying prediction quality
-* Telemetry features improve stability, not peak accuracy
+### Interpretation

+* Once the **starting grid is known**, the race model is very strong: it converts the grid + telemetry profile into a realistic finishing order.
+* The main bottleneck of the global system is now the **qualifying model**: improving grid prediction will directly translate into better Oracle Mode performance.
+* Telemetry features have improved the **race understanding** (especially in Analyst Mode), even though some earlier experiments (over-normalising grid or over-weighting contextual deltas) temporarily degraded performance — those changes have been rolled back in the final V1.6.

 ---

-## 🧊 Version Freeze — V1.6 Decision

-V1.6 is now **frozen** with the following design choices:

-✅ Grid retained as a race feature (contextual importance) ✅ Telemetry features preserved but conservatively weighted ✅ DriverKey normalization stabilized
-✅ RandomForest retained for interpretability & robustness

-No further feature additions will be made to V1.6.

----

-## 🔮 Roadmap (Next Major Version)

-**V2.0 — Performance Ranking Era**

-Planned changes:

-* Learning‑to‑Rank model for qualifying
-* Gradient Boosting (LightGBM / CatBoost)
-* Probability distributions instead of point estimates
-* Explicit uncertainty modeling

-V2.0 will intentionally **break compatibility** with V1.x.

----

-## ✍️ Author
+## 👨‍💻 Author

-Personal research project developed by an engineering student passionate about Formula 1, telemetry, and machine learning.
+The Delta Project is developed by an engineering student passionate about Formula 1 and Computer Science.